All Episodes

 I had that reaction to some of the questions.

-And I said, every damn debate.
+And I said, every damn debate, get this silly, stupid question.

 And the first one gave a review of Santorum's answer on freedom, and he was a little concerned about it.

-Because Santorum made a big deal about having freedom for, he's freedom.
+Because Santorum made a big deal about having freedom for he's freedom.

 And my friend was all concerned that freedom is something that should be from, not for.